aamirsofi/fee-module/DATABASE_SCHEMA.md

 ### Key Relationships

+1. **School → Classes**: One school has many classes
-1. **School → Fee Categories**: One school has many fee categories
+2. **School → Fee Categories**: One school has many fee categories
-2. **School → Category Heads**: One school has many category heads
+3. **School → Category Heads**: One school has many category heads
-3. **Fee Category → Fee Structures**: One fee category can have many fee structures
+4. **Fee Category → Fee Structures**: One fee category can have many fee structures
-4. **Category Head → Fee Structures**: One category head can have many fee structures
+5. **Category Head → Fee Structures**: One category head can have many fee structures
-5. **Fee Structure → Student Fee Structures**: One fee structure can be assigned to many students
+6. **Fee Structure → Student Fee Structures**: One fee structure can be assigned to many students
-6. **Fee Structure → Payments**: One fee structure can have many payment records
+7. **Fee Structure → Payments**: One fee structure can have many payment records
-7. **Student → Student Fee Structures**: One student can have many fee assignments
+8. **Student → Student Fee Structures**: One student can have many fee assignments
-8. **Student → Payments**: One student can make many payments
+9. **Student → Payments**: One student can make many payments

 ---